FelipeJAguiar/clusters/README.md

    🟪 Which group is most important to the company?

-   🟪 How many costumers will be part of the main group?
+   🟪 How many customers will be part of the main group?

    🟪 Which revenue’s percentage the most important group represents?